Mlaiel/iacherie/docs/security/hardening.md

 CREATE ROLE ainflue_readonly WITH LOGIN PASSWORD 'strong_random_password';

 -- Grant minimal privileges
-GRANT CONNECT ON DATABASE ainflue TO ainflue_app_user;
+GRANT CONNECT ON DATABASE iacherie TO ainflue_app_user;
 GRANT USAGE ON SCHEMA public TO ainflue_app_user;
 GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO ainflue_app_user;
 GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA public TO ainflue_app_user;

 -- Read-only access for analytics
-GRANT CONNECT ON DATABASE ainflue TO ainflue_readonly;
+GRANT CONNECT ON DATABASE iacherie TO ainflue_readonly;
 GRANT USAGE ON SCHEMA public TO ainflue_readonly;
 GRANT SELECT ON ALL TABLES IN SCHEMA public TO ainflue_readonly;

 -- Revoke public access
-REVOKE ALL ON DATABASE ainflue FROM PUBLIC;
+REVOKE ALL ON DATABASE iacherie FROM PUBLIC;
 REVOKE ALL ON SCHEMA public FROM PUBLIC;

 -- Enable row level security